codio-c5/C5-Development/.guides/content/Applied-Cryptography-4360.md

 <br>
 ## The Five Tenets of Information Security

-The field of cybersecurity is about supporting secure digital communications.
-Secure communications requires that each of these tenets is met.
+The field of cybersecurity focuses on keeping digital communications and other electronic data secure.
+Ensuring such security requires that all five of the tenets of information security are met.

-In this module, you will learn about each tenet and how applied cryptography methods address them.
+In this module, you'll learn about these tenets and how to apply the methods of cryptography---the art of writing or solving codes---to satisfy each tenet.

 **Confidentiality** is the concept of ensuring that data is not made available or disclosed to unauthorized people.
 Confidentiality, achieved through encryption, was the original purpose of cryptography.
 In Units 1 and 2, you will learn about different forms of cryptography, their strengths and weaknesses, and approaches for solving them.